 The weak point in many cloud set-ups is the all-important internet connection.
 "You need to think about resilience," explains Fleming.
 "How will you cope if your internet connection fails?"

-Andy Trish, CEO of NCI Technologies, a Cornwall IT support firm, agrees.
+Andy Trish, CEO of NCI Technologies, a Cornish IT support firm, agrees.
 "If you've got your own server on the premises, your data is still there," he says.
 "You can work, even with your internet down.
 If you're fully cloud based, you can't do anything."

 It may be that your employees can work from elsewhere - perhaps at home, or a local Wi-Fi hotspot.
 But that's not always simple or convenient.